Norwegian Army: Revolutionary and Napoleonic Wars

-The Royal Decree of 3 July 1817 decided that the Army should, among other things, consist of five infantry brigades.
+As the Napoleonic era drew to a close, the victorious Sixth Coalition decided to sever Norway from Denmark and unite and award Norway to neighboring Sweden in 1814 at the Congress of Vienna.
+A royal decree issued on 3 July 1817 decreed that the Norwegian Army should consist of five infantry brigades.
 There were 1st Akershus, 2nd Akershus, 3rd Trondhjem, 4th Bergen, and 5th Kristiansand infantry brigades.
 The brigades had a section called the brigade command (5th Brig.kdo.), Which was responsible for the war organization and plans.